2E0PGS/blog/_posts/2020-07-25-a-state-of-tuners.md

 # A state of tuners

-PCI tuners, digital amateur television, SATIP, IPTV and open source software.
+PCI tuners, SDR, SAT>IP, IPTV and open source software.

 Covering digital modes of satellite, terrestrial and amateur TV.